c64bob/restic-backups-docker/README.md

 ```
 Shows `/var/log/cron.log`

 Additionally you can see the the full log, including restic output, of the last execution in `/var/log/backup-last.log`.
 When the backup fails the log is copied to `/var/log/restic-error-last.log`.
-If configured, you can find the full output of the mail notification in `/var/log/mail-last.log`.

 ## Environment variables